bavovanachte/sphinx-wavedrom/README.rst

 When HTML building is configured to inline the javascript (default), the extension can work in 2 modes:

-- Online mode: 	the extension links to the javascript file(s) provided by the wavedrom server
+- Online mode: 	the extension links to the javascript file(s) hosted on the wavedrom server or your own server
 - Offline mode: the extension uses the javascript file(s) that are saved locally on your drive.

 The online mode is the default one.
-This requires no configuration in conf.py
+In case you want to use the js files hosted on the wavedrom server, no configuration is needed.
+However, in case the desired JS files are hosted on a custom server (or on localhost) add the following to conf.py:

+- **online_wavedrom_js_url** : the url of the server hosting the javascript files.
+The plugin will look for 2 files:

+	+ {online_wavedrom_js_url}/skins/default.js
+	+ {online_wavedrom_js_url}/wavedrom.js

+.. warning:: A full URI is needed when configuring. "http://www.google.com" will work but "www.google.com" won't.

 If offline mode is desired, the following parameters need to be provided: